sonole/Containerized-WebApp-Example/README.md

 Response:
 alex was added to the MongoDB (status=200)

-Στην περίπτωση που το email υπάρχει ήδη μας επιστρέφρει "A user with the given email already exists" (status=400)
+In case the email already exists it returns us "A user with the given email already exists" (status = 400)
 </pre>
 </br>
 <pre>